PadmajaVB/listen-attend-and-walk/README.md

 ```
 **PATH** stands for the path to the file **model.pkl** which lies within the _tracks_ folder.
 This folder is created by the end of training.

-The SAIL route instruction datset has been downloaded from [here](http://www.cs.utexas.edu/users/ml/clamp/navigation/).
+The SAIL route instruction dataset has been downloaded from [here](http://www.cs.utexas.edu/users/ml/clamp/navigation/).

 The following [code](https://github.com/klb3713/sentence2vec) has been used for embedding sentences to vectors.
 It uses the skip-gram model.